lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

 - ### Revised Fahrenheit-Celsius Table

-    - Instead of using `while` loop in the fahrenehit-to-celsius program, we can use the `for` loop.
+    - Instead of using `while` loop in the fahrenheit-to-celsius program, we can use the `for` loop.

     ```c
     #include <stdio.h>